bretth/django-pavlova-project/README.md

 Pavlova uses the sqlite3 database for development and testing.
 If you use any postgresql specific features however, then it stands you should develop and test against the same postgresql version that is in production.

-A *dev* app holds local fixtures (or factory objects) for loading into the development environment starting with a superuser
+A *dev* app holds local fixtures (or factory objects) for loading into the development environment starting with a superuser.

 Semantics matter.
 Class mixins in settings classes named RedisCache and LocalMemCache are more meaningful than ProdCache and DevCache.
 A glance at ProductionSettings should tell a lot about how the project is configured.